Ridges in the Dark Energy Survey for cosmic trough identification: Experimental results

 The raw output of SCMS is a set of shifted `mesh points', each with a 2D position vector, that make up the ridges.
 While we could compute the Wasserstein distance directly between two sets of mesh points, the objects of interest in our case are the ridges they comprise, and the troughs thus delimited, rather than the points themselves.
-For this reason, we convert each set of ridges into a binary 2D image with each pixel's value set to zero if no meshpoint fell within it, and one otherwise.
+For this reason, we convert each set of ridge points into a binary 2D image with each pixel's value set to zero if no mesh point fell within it, and one otherwise.
 We then compute the Wasserstein distance between the two resulting images.
 Here, $N$ is equal to the total number of pixels, in our case $10952$, and the cost matrix $C$ is the Euclidean distance between each pair of pixel positions.
+The use of the latter distance metric is motivated by comparing binarised 2D images, as opposed to within-image calculations on the curved sky as part of the SCMS algorithm.

 In order to provide a basis for comparison, we generate random maps by projecting the DES mask onto the image plane and uniformly sampling the same number of non-zero pixels as those present in the images that contain our ridges.
 We then compute the Wasserstein distance between those ridges and the ones obtained from the noisy simulation.
-The distribution of these distances are represented in \autoref{fig:wassdist}, along with the distance computed between the two sets of ridges.
+The distribution of these distances is represented in \autoref{fig:wassdist}, along with the distance computed between the two sets of ridge points based on noisy and noiseless maps.
 As can be seen, our ridge-finding method shows robustness to realistic amounts of noise.
 This test allows for a general confirmation that the ridges we obtain contain physical information about the distribution of matter, obviating any specification of the problem under study, that is, a precise definition of troughs or voids.
-Further testing tailored to the application of interest, however, is recommended.
-These tests could likely use the same settings and simulations, where we compare the output in both noiseless and noisy cases, for example the cosmological constraints derived from the troughs delimited by those two sets of ridges).
+As mentioned above, further testing tailored to the application of interest is recommended.
+These tests could likely use the same settings and simulations, where we compare the output in both noiseless and noisy cases, for example the cosmological constraints derived from the troughs delimited by those two sets of ridges.